zxeenu/heavy-telegram-bot/README.md

 > **📥 Event Subscriber & Event Publisher**
 > Consumes raw events from RabbitMQ and processes or delegates them.

-MediaPirate is a Python service that consumes Telegram-related events from RabbitMQ and handles downloads from platforms like YouTube and TikTok.
+### What it is

+Media Pirate is a distributed content relay and command system designed to experiment with messaging patterns, service orchestration, and multi-user sync.

 - Located in the [`media-pirate/`](./media-pirate) directory.
 - See [`media-pirate/README.md`](./media-pirate/README.md) for detailed setup and usage instructions.

+### Key features

+- Associating logs with correlation IDs handling using `contextvars`
+- Injecting `correlation_id` received from Gateway for inter-service context-aware logging
+- Will not redownload a video that has been hoarded in object storage

 ### Task Roadmap

 - [x] Handle YouTube downloads directly to disk
-- [ ] Upload downloaded files to MinIO
+- [x] Upload downloaded files to MinIO
 - [ ] Enforce file size limits for small downloads
 - [ ] Implement durable, idempotent jobs for large downloads with retry support
+- [ ] JSON Schema implementation (cross-service payload validations)
+- [ ] Implement Open Telemetry (use the correlation ids already being propagated via `contextvars`)

 ### Supported Command Words